hahalulu/Grokking-the-Coding-Interview-Patterns/README.md

 ## Pattern 1: Sliding Window

+In many problems dealing with an array (or a LinkedList), we are asked to find or calculate something among all the contiguous subarrays (or sublists) of a given size.
+For example, take a look at this problem:

+> Given an array, find the average of all contiguous subarrays of size ‘K’ in it.

+The efficient way to solve this problem would be to visualize each contiguous subarray as a sliding window of `‘5’` elements.
+This means that we will slide the window by one element when we move on to the next subarray.
+To reuse the sum from the previous subarray, we will subtract the element going out of the window and add the element now being included in the sliding window.
+This will save us from going through the whole subarray to find the sum and, as a result, the algorithm complexity will reduce to `O(N)`.

 ## Pattern 2: Two Pointer

 In problems where we deal with sorted arrays (or LinkedLists) and need to find a set of elements that fulfill certain constraints, the Two Pointers approach becomes quite useful.
 The set of elements could be a pair, a triplet or even a subarray.
 For example, take a look at the following problem: